joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

-Guarantor means an Original Guarantor or an Additional Guarantor, unless it has ceased to be a Guarantor in accordance with clause 30 (Changes to the Obligors);
+"Guarantor" means an Original Guarantor or an Additional Guarantor, unless it has ceased to be a Guarantor in accordance with clause 30 (Changes to the Obligors);

-Hedge Counterparty means:
+"Hedge Counterparty" means:

-- (a) any Original Hedge Counterparty; and
+1. any Original Hedge Counterparty; and
-- (b) any entity which has become a Party as a Hedge Counterparty in accordance with clause 28.9 (Accession of Hedge Counterparties),
+2. any entity which has become a Party as a Hedge Counterparty in accordance with clause 28.9 (Accession of Hedge Counterparties),

 which, in each case, is or has become, a party to the Intercreditor Agreement as a Hedge Counterparty in accordance with the provisions of the Intercreditor Agreement;

-Hedging Agreement means any master agreement, confirmation, schedule or other agreement entered into or to be entered into by the Company and a Hedge Counterparty for the purpose of hedging the types of liabilities and/or risks in relation to the Term Facility or a CAR Facility which the Hedging Letter (by reference to its form at the time that agreement is entered into) either requires or had required, to be hedged;
+"Hedging Agreement" means any master agreement, confirmation, schedule or other agreement entered into or to be entered into by the Company and a Hedge Counterparty for the purpose of hedging the types of liabilities and/or risks in relation to the Term Facility or a CAR Facility which the Hedging Letter (by reference to its form at the time that agreement is entered into) either requires or had required, to be hedged;

-Hedging Letter means the letter dated on or before the date of this agreement and made between the Arrangers and the Parent describing the hedging arrangements to be entered into in respect of the interest rate liabilities of the Borrower of, and in relation to, the Term Facility or a CAR Facility;
+"Hedging Letter" means the letter dated on or before the date of this agreement and made between the Arrangers and the Parent describing the hedging arrangements to be entered into in respect of the interest rate liabilities of the Borrower of, and in relation to, the Term Facility or a CAR Facility;

-Holding Account means an account:
+"Holding Account" means an account:

-- (a) held by a Group Company with the Facility Agent or Security Agent;
+1. held by a Group Company with the Facility Agent or Security Agent;
-- (b) designated by the Parent and the Facility Agent as a Holding Account; and
+2. designated by the Parent and the Facility Agent as a Holding Account; and
-- (c) subject to Security in favour of the Security Agent which Security is in form and substance satisfactory to the Security Agent and in accordance with the Agreed Security Principles,
+3. subject to Security in favour of the Security Agent which Security is in form and substance satisfactory to the Security Agent and in accordance with the Agreed Security Principles,

 (as the same may be redesignated, substituted or replaced from time to time);

-Holding Company means, in relation to a person, any other person in respect of which it is a Subsidiary;
+"Holding Company" means, in relation to a person, any other person in respect of which it is a Subsidiary;

-IFRS means international accounting standards within the meaning of IAS Regulation 1606/2002 to the extent applicable to the relevant financial statements;
+"IFRS" means international accounting standards within the meaning of IAS Regulation 1606/2002 to the extent applicable to the relevant financial statements;

-Impaired Agent means the Facility Agent at any time when:
+"Impaired Agent" means the Facility Agent at any time when:

-- (a) it has failed to make (or has notified a Party that it will not make) a payment required to be made by it under the Senior Finance Documents by the due date for payment;
+1. it has failed to make (or has notified a Party that it will not make) a payment required to be made by it under the Senior Finance Documents by the due date for payment;
-- (b) the Facility Agent otherwise rescinds or repudiates a Senior Finance Document;
+2. the Facility Agent otherwise rescinds or repudiates a Senior Finance Document;
-- (c) (if the Facility Agent is also a Lender) it is a Defaulting Lender under paragraph (a) or (b) of the definition of "Defaulting Lender"; or
+3. (if the Facility Agent is also a Lender) it is a Defaulting Lender under paragraph (a) or (b) of the definition of "Defaulting Lender"; or
-- (d) an Insolvency Event has occurred and is continuing with respect to the Facility Agent;
+4. an Insolvency Event has occurred and is continuing with respect to the Facility Agent;

 unless, in the case of paragraph (a) above:

-- (i) its failure to pay is caused by:
+1. its failure to pay is caused by:

 UK - 205885966.10 15